csctd/2024/docs/activity.md

 [Codepen](https://codepen.io/) is a tool that lets you practice writing code all in one page.
-I made a [template pen](https://codepen.io/pen?template=RwzooKo) if you want to get practice by adding your own tags to an example web page.
+I made a <a href="https://codepen.io/pen?template=RwzooKo" target="_blank">template pen</a>  if you want to get practice by adding your own tags to an example web page.
+You do not need to make an account to do the activity, but if you do make an account you can save your progress and have this for future reference.

 ## Challenge